nedix/spx-container/README.md

 ## Usage

-This example expects that you have your main application services defined in `compose.yml`.
+The following example expects that you have your main application services defined in `compose.yml`.
 It will listen for requests on port `81`.

 #### 1. Create the Compose manifest